nhlamulo-maluleka/File-Organizer/README.md

 - Music
 - Videos
 - Documents
-- Applications - (This folder will hold all the applications installed by the user so that the downloads folder is always kept clean)
+- Applications - (This folder will hold all the applications downloaded by the user so that the downloads folder is always kept clean)